Sorry, you need to enable JavaScript to visit this website.

 'Hungarian Youth Conference [Magyar Ifjúsági Konferencia (referred hereinafter to as: MIK)] is the forum of Hungarian youth and youth organisations in Hungary and over its borders, where their representatives can think together, learn and debate over their plans, problems and where they can implement their common vision by cooperation.'

 The organisation was founded in 1999 on the initiative of the Hungarian Government.
-Since then it has been working actively, it organises various events and conferences.
-MIK is a consultative forum.
-Its aim is to enable more and more Hungarian youth to participate in cross-border programmes and events that promote the development of the Hungarian youth community.
+Ever since it is working actively, it organises different events, conferences.
+MIK is a counselling forum.
+It aims to make possible for more and more Hungarian young people to participate in cross-border programmes, events which support the development of the Hungarian youth community.
 Another aim is to coordinate dialogue and meetings on professional development between youth organisations in Hungary and abroad and to support programmes and events.

 The organisational structure of MIK is based on territories according to 10 regions.
 MIK currently has 45 member organisations.
 Different youth organisations participate in MIK: